 We also calibrate the thickness of the layers using cores whenever possible to increase our accuracy.

 When possible, we ask our customers to send us feedback to evaluate the accuracy of our measurements.
 The following examples show the excellent accuracy of a corrosion risk map, which helps to identify corroded and non-corroded areas of the bridge deck.
 Similar results were obtained on 3 major bridges in Lavaux region (Switzerland).

 The GPR method was initially developed to detect features and interfaces in the ground.
 We use the same technique to provide detailed geometry maps of concrete structures.

-With the high accuracy of our GPR equipment, we can provide the thicknesses of the various layers composing the surfacing of the bridge deck.
-Furthermore, in a combination with calibration using core samples, we can guarantee a +/- 1 cm accuracy.
+With the high accuracy of our GPR equipment, we can provide the thicknesses of the various layers composing the surfacing of a bridge deck.
+Furthermore, in a combination with calibration using core samples, we reach an accuracy of +/- 1 cm.